Geeohcee/MEAN_STACK_PROJECT/README.md

 **MongoDB** – A “NoSQL” database and non-relational document-orientated database used for storing data for a back-end JavaScript application.
 MongoDB stores data in flexible documents using a query language based on JavaScript Object Notation(JSON).
 The size, number and content of document fields vary, so the data structure can be altered later on If your application has users, MongoDB is an example of a database where your user information will be kept.

 **Express.JS** - A light backend framework for serving content to the web.
-If your backend application needs to send information across the Internet, Express provides tools for accomplishing that.Express’s framework was designed to enable simple, easy construction of APIs and efficient web applications.
+If your backend application needs to send information across the Internet, Express provides tools for accomplishing that Express’s framework was designed to enable simple, easy construction of APIs and efficient web applications.
 It is loaded with plugin features and is renowned for its speed.
-Its minimalistic structure makes it simple for developers to pick up and start using right away.
+Its minimalistic structure makes it simple for developers to pick up and start using right away.Express.js a layer built on the top of the Node js that helps manage servers and routes.

 **React.Js** - Is a front-end /client-side Javascript framework.It is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 So it lets developers use a full-featured programming language to design conditional or repetitive DOM elements rather than relying on templates that automatically create repetitive DOM (Document Object Model) or HTML elements.
 It is  recommend Express. js is used as a backend service